codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 When selected, allows you to preview the application before changes are made to the cluster.

 **Force**
-When selected, orphans (deletes??) the dependents of a deleted resource during the sync operation.
+When selected, orphans the dependents of a deleted resource during the sync operation.
 This option is useful to prevent

 #### Additional Options for application sync